May 18th, 10:23 am

 Check out this 15-minute cardio dance routine that you can implement for your team.

 A happy body is a happy mind; such is the adage that has always been true.
 According to a United Nations report on remote-based workers, ergonomic issues, work intensity, and blurring boundaries at work affect the physical and psychological well-being of workers.
 Be picky when it comes to designing a workout session.
 Having an extensive routine can leave your team feeling exhausted for the rest of the day.
 You can opt for a simple and quick workout to start rolling those work muscles.

 Check out this 9-minute HIIT workout for beginners so you start your fitness journey with your team.
-If you want to know more on how to unlock your and your team’s fitness moves, click here for our available Group Fitness.
+If you want to know more on how to unlock your and your team’s fitness moves, discover our sweaty Group Fitness.

 Overwhelming reactions to work like stress and burnout happens at times.
 Doing a mindfulness activity once in a while is needed.
 According to Harvard, practising meditation not only leads to a relaxed and peaceful state of mind but can also have cognitive and psychological benefits.
 They’ve found that the brain of people who practised meditation had a thicker cerebral cortex than those who didn’t.
 This grey matter, as commonly known, is the information-processing centre of our brain.

 Meditation-related activities can either be yoga, deep breathing exercises, or guided imagery and visualization.
 Click here for more ideas on how to fight stress and improve mental health.

 Check out more Mental Wellness Events.

 We cannot deny that the feeling of being recognized for your achievements and efforts leaves one with positivity and motivation.
 Award shows in your virtual retreat incorporate a culture of recognition in the work environment.